-On Linux, the filesystem has a root simply given as
+On Linux, the filesystem has a root at

 For example, we might find user1’s Downloads directory at `/home/user1/Downloads’.
-This means that the Downloads directory is inside the ‘user1’ directory which is inside the ‘home’ directory which is inside the root (‘/’) directory:
+Therefore, the Downloads directory is inside the ‘user1’ directory which is inside the ‘home’ directory which is inside the root (‘/’) directory:

 / home/ user1/ Downloads/ download1.ext download2.file